It's High Time for Ships to Stop Using 20th Century Fossil Fuels in the 21st Century

 Ship exhaust is one of the main sources of air pollution in the open seas.
 A ban on heavy fuel oil will help curb black carbon emissions, a powerful pollutant that harms human health and accelerates climate change.
 We are also working to lower global sulfur emissions on the high seas and establish even more stringent sulfur emission standards along Arctic and Southeast Asian coastlines.

 We advocate stronger fuel-efficiency and greener design standards.
+We pressure the State of California to transition harbor crafts to zero emission as quickly as possible, serving as an example to other U.S. states.
 And we encourage the shipping industry to invest in renewable energy sources, including wind, solar, hydrogen, and ammonia to generate clean energy solutions for all ships, no matter their size.